ONSdigital/sds/README.md

 * Call it "test"
 * Add whatever roles are needed for testing.
 "Owner" will work but this is potentially too much access
 * Go into service account and create a key.
 This will download a JSON file to your machine
-* Copy the downloaded JSON file to this director and rename to `key.json` and set the following environment variable
+* Copy the downloaded JSON file to this directory and rename to `key.json`

 You will also need a bucket to put schema files in.
 Go to the Google Cloud Storage page and create this or refer to an existing one.
 Make a note of the name and replace `my-schema-bucket` with that name in these instructions.